wbnns/learnhowtocode/deep-dives/nodejs/README.md

 1. [This short module](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps) on "The Server Side" from MDN is a great source for the background knowledge you need.
 Read through at least the first two articles posted under the 'Guides' section: Introduction to the server side and Client-Server Overview.
 The other two are interesting and worth reviewing, but less relevant to our immediate concerns.
 2. To gain a little more insight into the nature of Node, and to unpack the rest of the above definition, read [this article](https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5).
 There's a long, but _really_ fantastic video linked in that article, don't skip it!
 3. Take a minute or two to browse through the main [Node.js website](https://nodejs.org/en/).
 The getting-started article is a little _too_ basic for our needs, and at this point the API documentation is probably a little too complicated for us to make use of just yet.
 But it will be very useful to become familiar with this resource as we progress.
 4. [This short video](https://www.youtube.com/watch?v=uVwtVBpw7RQ) is a great introduction as well!

 ## Additional resources

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* Read this article on [7 awesome things you can build with Node.js](https://blog.teamtreehouse.com/7-awesome-things-can-build-node-js).
+- Read this article on [7 awesome things you can build with Node.js](https://blog.teamtreehouse.com/7-awesome-things-can-build-node-js).

 ## Knowledge check

 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, clicking the small arrow to the left of the question will reveal the answers.

 **What is Node?**

-* Node.js is an open-source, cross-platform JavaScript runtime environment built to be run outside of the browser.
+- Node.js is an open-source, cross-platform JavaScript runtime environment built to be run outside of the browser.